Motorcycle License in Ohio

 OH Motorcycle-Only License Requirements

 - Call any local exam station to schedule a skills test (See Road Skills Test―Things you should know), where you must present your valid TIPIC and supply a street-legal motorcycle in safe working condition.
 You must take and pass this test prior to the expiration of your motorcycle TIPIC.

 - Once you have passed your skills test, return to a deputy registrar agency, present a document verifying your Social Security number and surrender your motorcycle TIPIC.

 - Pay the fee to obtain your motorcycle license.
 BMV fees are determined by your age:

-The deputy will collect the fee and issue your motorcycle license, which will be good for four years and expire on your date of birth.
-(For a complete list of fees, visit Ohio’s list of fees and services.)
+Age 21 and older―$24.50 The deputy will collect the fee and issue your motorcycle license, which will expire 4 years plus your upcoming birthday after it has been issued.
+(For a complete list of fees, visit Ohio's list of fees and services.)

 - Once you have passed the course, your instructor will issue you a course completion card.

 - Within 60 days of issuance, bring the card to a deputy registrar's office.
 If you wait longer than 60 days, you'll be required to take the motorcycle skills test.

 - Pay the fee, and you'll be on your way.
 Ohio BMV fees are determined by age: